Morning Consult: Survey on approval ratings

 The company conducts surveys on the approval ratings of the leaders of major economies.

 In October 2017, data from Brand Intelligence was cited in the New York Times showing changes in survey results on the NFL's brand after President Donald Trump criticized the league on Twitter.

 Economic Intelligence

 Morning Consult launched its Economic Intelligence product in the fall of 2019, and in the spring of 2020 as it began to identify the dip in consumer confidence with the continued coronavirus outbreak.
 The Federal Reserve cited the company's data in its emergency meeting March 15, 2020.

 The data is regularly referenced in the media, with past citations including The Associated Press, The New York Times, The Wall Street Journal, and The Washington Post.

-Political Intelligence

-Morning Consult Political Intelligence is a tool designed to track the approval ratings of government leaders in many different countries, such as Australia, Austria, Belgium, Brazil, Canada, the Czech Republic, France, Germany, India, Ireland, Italy, Japan, Mexico, the Netherlands, Norway, Poland, South Korea, Spain, Sweden, Switzerland, the United Kingdom and the United States.
-The tool receives regular updates with the latest data for all the countries and offers real-time insight into the shifting political dynamics around the world.